-In terms of dung production.
+†In terms of dung production.

-Most of the kerosene and electricity is used for lighting.
+‡Most of the kerosene and electricity is used for lighting.

-f humans for those families.
-These many may not be recessory be for 10 sets of burners for these families.
+for 10 sets of burners for these families.
 These many may not be necessary because some staggering in use may be easy to achieve.

-With the above mentioned constraints in mind, we fix the price of dung at \$6.0/ton, the price of fertilizer at \$250/ton of N and the price of home-delivered bio-gas at \$4.60/100 m and \$3.5/100 m for gas used in the plant-site kitchen.
+With the above mentioned constraints in mind, we fix the price of dung at 6.0/ton, the price of fertilizer at 250/ton of N and the price of home-delivered bio-gas at $4.60/100 \text{ m}^3$ and $3.5/100 \text{ m}^3$ for gas used in the plant-site kitchen.
 The economics of the plant, based on these prices, are worked out in Table 7.
 It can be seen from this table that, given an interest rate of 12%, the annual profits are more than adequate to recover the cost of the capital equipment in less than the 15 yr (which is the life of the plant equipment).
 Thus, the suggested scheme is economically viable and it should be possible to operate a village-level plant commercially.